library-data-platform/ldlite/README.md

 Features
 --------

-* Queries Okapi-based modules and transforms JSON data into tables for easier reporting
+* Queries FOLIO modules and transforms JSON data into tables for easier reporting
 * Full SQL query support and export to CSV or Excel
 * Compatible with DBeaver database tool